-I invite the reader's attention to [www.roa.org/lawcenter](http://www.roa.org/lawcenter).
-You will find more than 1500 "Law Review" articles about the Uniformed Services Employment and Reemployment Rights Act (USERRA), the Servicemembers Civil Relief Act (SCRA), the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), the Uniformed Services Former Spouse Protection Act (USFSPA), and other laws that are especially pertinent to those who serve our country in uniform.
-You will also find a detailed Subject Index, to facilitate finding articles about very specific topics.
-The Reserve Officers Association (ROA) initiated this column in 1997.
-I am the author of more than 1300 of the articles.
+1 Please see www.roa.org/lawcenter.
+You will find more than 2,000 "Law Review" articles about the Uniformed Services Employment and Reemployment Rights Act (USERRA), the Servicemembers Civil Relief Act (SCRA), the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), the Uniformed Services Former Spouses' Protection Act (USFSPA), and other laws that are especially pertinent to those who serve our country in uniform.
+You will also find a detailed Subject Index, to facilitate finding articles about specific topics.
+The Reserve Officers Association, now doing business as the Reserve Organization of America (ROA), initiated this column in 1997, and we add new articles each month.
+I am the author of more than 90% of the articles published so far, but we are always looking for "other than Sam" articles by other lawyers.

-BA 1973 Northwestern University, JD (law degree) 1976 University of Houston, LLM (advanced law degree) 1980 Georgetown University.
-I served in the Navy and Navy Reserve as a Judge Advocate General's Corps officer and retired in 2007.
-I am a life member of ROA.
-I have dealt with USERRA and the Veterans' Reemployment Rights Act (VRRA-the 1940 version of the federal reemployment statute) for 35 years.
-I developed the interest and expertise in this law during the decade (1982-92) that I worked for the United States Department of Labor (DOL) as an attorney.
-Together with one other DOL attorney (Susan M. Webman), I largely drafted the proposed VRRA rewrite that President George H.W.
-Bush presented to Congress, as his proposal, in February 1991.
-On 10/13/1994, President Bill Clinton signed into law USERRA, Public Law 103-353, 108 Stat.
-3162.
-The version of USERRA that President Clinton signed in 1994 was 85% the same as the Webman-Wright draft.
-USERRA is codified in title 38 of the United States Code at sections 4301 through 4335 (38 U.S.C.
-4301-35).
-I have also dealt with the VRRA and USERRA as a judge advocate in the Navy and Navy Reserve, as an attorney for the Department of Defense (DOD) organization called Employer Support of the Guard and Reserve (ESGR), as an attorney for the United States Office of Special Counsel (OSC), as an attorney in private practice, and as the Director of the Service Members Law Center (SMLC), as a full-time employee of ROA, for six years (2009-15).
-Please see Law Review 15052 (June 2015), concerning the accomplishments of the SMLC.
-My paid employment with ROA ended 5/31/2015, but I have continued the work of the SMLC as a volunteer.
-You can reach me by e-mail at [SWright@roa.org](mailto:SWright@roa.org).
+2 BA 1973, Northwestern University; JD (law degree), 1976, University of Houston, LLM (advanced law degree), 1980, Georgetown University.
+I served on active duty and in the Navy Reserve as a judge advocate and retired in 2007.
+I am a life member of ROA, and I currently serve on the Executive Committee and as Chairman of the Membership Committee.
+I participated in the drafting of USERRA, to replace the 1940 reemployment statute, while employed as an attorney for the United States Department of Labor (DOL).
+I have also worked with USERRA and the predecessor reemployment statute as a Navy judge advocate, as an attorney for the Department of Defense (DOD) organization called Employer Support of the Guard and Reserve (ESGR), and as an attorney for the United States Office of Special Counsel (OSC).
+For six years (June 2009 through May 2015), I was a full-time employee of ROA, serving as the first Director of the Service Members Law Center (SMLC).
+Please see Law Review 15052 (June 2015) for a summary of the accomplishments of the SMLC.
+My paid ROA employment ended 5/31/2015, but I have continued many of the SMLC functions as a volunteer and ROA member.
+You can reach me by e-mail at SWright@roa.org.